nailzcat/nailzcat.github.io/news/_posts/2017-12-16-Are-we-nearly-there-yet.markdown

 categories: news

 image: /assets/images/rabbit-cuddle.png
----

- Usually if I say to people “I’m making a film, anyone can help, would you like to join in?” the response I get (apart from “No”) is...
+abstract: Usually if I say to people “I’m making a film, anyone can help, would you like to join in?” the response I get (apart from “No”) is...

  “Oh yeah?
 I’ve always fancied having a go at acting”.
+---
  I should make it clear that the last thing I want to do is say anything bad about the actors in our film.
 They were all amazing, multi-talented, highly skilled and most importantly - completely unpaid.
 They helped with camerawork, lighting, stunts and  scriptwriting.
 They provided costumes, entertained children off camera, put up with being shouted at, and so many other things.

  All I want to say was that even if you are not interested in acting, there are so many other ways and opportunities to get involved in making a film.